 - You were the perfect companion and the little friend we needed to make our life complete.

 - Thank you for the happy times.
 You were a good friend to us.

 - We’ll miss him/her.
 He/she was a wonderful dog.

 - Goodnight, my friend.
 We’ll see you at the Rainbow Bridge.

 - He was such a kind and gentle dog/cat.

 How to write sympathy card messages: sincere condolences

 If you have recently lost someone close to you, or know someone that has, it is important to show them that they are not alone.
 One way of doing this is by writing a sincere sympathy card or message for them, for the loved one, or for their family and friends.
-There are three main parts in the process:

 1. Sympathy message writing tips: beyond “thoughts and prayers”